 Overview of the Male Anatomy

-The following is an overview of the male reproductive anatomy:
+This is an overview of the male reproductive anatomy:

 Scrotum.
 The bag of skin that holds and helps to protect the testicles.
 The testicles make

-inside of the body.
+of the body.
 This is why the scrotum is located outside of the body.

 muscles, deepening the voice, and growing body hair.

-moves the sperm from the testicles.
+the sperm from the testicles to the vas deferens.